Lunar Time in General Relativity: Analytic Model of the LT--TT Time Transformation

 In this section we consider the analytic model for the LT--TT time transformation given by Eq. \eqref{a8}.
-We write this equation in the form of a linear superposition of four terms \bal{qq1} {\rm LT}-{\rm TT}&=&\mathcal{F}_0(t)+\mathcal{F}_1(t)+\mathcal{F}_2(t)+\mathcal{F}_3(t)\;. \ea Here, the first term on the right-hand side \bal{qq0} \mathcal{F}_0(t)&=&\left(L_\E-L_\L\right){\rm TT}\;, \ea describes a secular drift of LT with respect to TT; the second term, given by the integral \bal{qq2} \mathcal{F}_1(t)&=&-\frac{1}{c^2}\int\limits_{t_0}^t\left(\frac{v^2}{2}+\frac{{\mu}_\E-2{\mu}_\L}{r}\right)dt\;, \ea describes the quadratic Doppler and gravitational time dilation effects caused by the orbital motion of Moon, the gravitational field of the Earth-Moon system, and the indirect tidal perturbation of the lunar orbit by the Sun; the integral \bal{qq3} \mathcal{F}_2(t)&=&-\frac{1}{c^2}\int\limits_{t_0}^tW dt\; \ea describes the direct time dilation effect of the tidal gravitational field of the Sun; and the instantaneous time-dependent term \bal{qq4} \mathcal{F}_3(t)&=&-\frac{1}{c^2}\,{\bm v}\cdot{\bm z}\;, \ea describes a special-relativistic time dilation effect caused by the orbital and rotational motion of the lunar L-clock having the (time-dependent) LCRS position ${\bm z}={\bm z}(t)$.
+We write this equation in the form of a linear superposition of four terms \bal{qq1} {\rm LT}-{\rm TT}&=&\mathcal{F}_0(t)+\mathcal{F}_1(t)+\mathcal{F}_2(t)+\mathcal{F}_3(t)\;. \ea Here, the first term on the right-hand side \bal{qq0} \mathcal{F}_0(t)&=&\left(L_\E-L_\L\right){\rm TT}\;, \ea describes a secular drift of LT with respect to TT; the second term, given by the integral \bal{qq2} \mathcal{F}_1(t)&=&-\frac{1}{c^2}\int\limits_{t_0}^t\left(\frac{v^2}{2}+\frac{{\mu}_\E-2{\mu}_\L}{r}\right)dt\;, \ea describes the quadratic Doppler and gravitational time dilation effects caused by the orbital motion of Moon, the gravitational field of the Earth-Moon system, and the indirect tidal perturbation of the lunar orbit by the Sun; the integral \bal{qq3} \mathcal{F}_2(t)&=&-\frac{1}{c^2}\int\limits_{t_0}^tW dt\; \ea describes the direct time dilation effect of the tidal gravitational field of the Sun; and the instantaneous time-dependent term \bal{qq4} \mathcal{F}_3(t)&=&-\frac{1}{c^2}\,{\bm v}\cdot{\bm z} \ea describes a special-relativistic time dilation effect caused by the orbital and rotational motion of the lunar L-clock having the (time-dependent) LCRS position ${\bm z}={\bm z}(t)$.

 Analytic expressions for each term can be derived by applying the Keplerian orbital approximation, supplemented with the secular and periodic variations of the lunar orbital elements.
 These variations are induced by solar tidal perturbations, as outlined in section \ref{s5}.
-It is important to note that the time argument used in Eqs. \eqref{qq1}--\eqref{qq4} is TCB $=t$.
-However, the difference between TCB and TT is of the post-Newtonian order of magnitude, which is negligible.
-Therefore, we can treat functions $\mathcal{F}_1$, $\mathcal{F}_2$ and $\mathcal{F}_3$ as being expressed in the TT time scale.
+It is important to note that the time argument used in Eqs. \eqref{qq1}--\eqref{qq4} is TCB $=t$. {However, the difference between TCB and TT is of the post-Newtonian order of magnitude (rate difference $\approx 1.55\times10^{-8}$), rendering its contribution negligible (of the post-post-Newtonian order) in the calculation of the integrals.
+Consequently, we can treat functions $\mathcal{F}_1$, $\mathcal{F}_2$ and $\mathcal{F}_3$ as being expressed in the TT time scale.}